Muhammad Hafizuddeain Jantan

-Muhammad Hafizuddeain bin Jantan (born 18 April 1968) is a Malaysian military officer who currently serves as the 30th Chief of Army since September 2023.
-Prior to his appointment, he previously served as the Deputy Chief of Army from April 2023 to September 2023.
+Muhammad Hafizuddeain bin Jantan (born 18 April 1968) is a Malaysian military officer who served as the 30th Chief of Army from September 2023 until December 2025, where he was succeeded by Azhan Md Othman.
+In December 2025, he was placed on leave amid an ongoing investigation by the Malaysian Anti-Corruption Commission (MACC) on charges of corruption and money laundering.
+He previously served as the Deputy Chief of Army from April 2023 to September 2023.

 Early life

 Muhammad Hafizuddeain Jantan was born on 18 April 1968 in Segamat, Johor.

 Military career

-He received his secondary education at the Royal Military College in 1985, he began his service as a cadet officer on 19 August 1986, before being commissioned as a Second Lieutenant in the 23 Royal Malay Regiment two years later.
+He received his secondary education at the Royal Military College in 1985, he began his service as a cadet officer on 19 August 1986, before being commissioned as a Second Lieutenant in the 23rd Royal Malay Regiment two years later.
 Muhammad Hafizuddeain Jantan was promoted to Deputy Chief of Malaysian Army on 19 April 2023.
 Later on 6 September 2023, he was promoted to Chief of Malaysian Army, succeeding Mohammad Ab Rahman who was appointed Chief of Defence Forces.